dabit3/lysium/README.md

 ### 4. Deploy

-Vercel deploys automatically on every push to your main branch.
-Users enter their Devin credentials in the app after deploying — no env vars needed for credentials.
+Vercel deploys automatically on pushes to your main branch.
+Users connect GitHub and enter Devin credentials in the app UI after deploy.

 ---

 ## How it works

-- Connect GitHub via OAuth to sync issues and pull requests from your organization
+- Connect GitHub via OAuth to sync open issues and pull requests from your configured scope
 - Swipe right on an issue to have Devin open a pull request
 - Swipe left on an issue to close it on GitHub
 - Swipe right on a pull request to merge it (or enroll auto-merge if checks are pending)
 - Swipe left on a pull request to close it without merging
+- Swipe down on issues or PRs to skip and move them to the tail
-- Use the Assess button to have Devin analyze an issue or PR and return a recommendation
+- Use **Assess** to have Devin evaluate issue necessity or PR merge decisions
+- Use **Review** to open Devin review sessions for PRs when available
-- Use the Code tab to submit a feature request to Devin for any repository in your feed
+- Use the **Code** tab to start a Devin implementation request (including “Devin’s machine” mode)
-- All Devin sessions and GitHub actions are tracked in the Activity drawer
+- Use **Leave Comment** to post manual PR comments (with optional Devin mention tagging)
+- Track everything in Activity, split into **Sessions** and **Actions**